A gentle return to your natural rhythm

 Research & evidence

-Forest Therapy is supported by a growing body of research exploring its effects on stress reduction, nervous-system regulation, immune function, and emotional wellbeing.
+Forest Therapy is supported by a growing body of research exploring its effects on stress, nervous-system regulation and wellbeing.